bobchen48/Writeups/Azure AI-900/README.md

 ## Background - My initial AI Exposure ##
 My first exposure to AI predates back to a conference I attended in 2024 at Purdue conference known as [CERIAS (Center for Education and Research for Information Assurance and Security)](https://www.cerias.purdue.edu/site/symposium2024/).
 There, I heard many keynote speeches, discussions, and presentations presented by researchers, students, and other industry professionals discussing the state of Information Security, especially concerning AI.
 I concretely remember one AI discussion about the concept of unfair bias present in AI and a neutral discussions about how features were selected when evaluating AI models.
 Although I was genuinely impressed by the sheer research that were made, I also thought it was way too much repetition to the point it felt to me the whole conference that day was "AI this, AI that, and AI everything"

+## Initial Prepartion - Course Explorations & Selection ##

+The first course I chose for this course was the Microsoft Virtual Training Day, which I encountered at Starabucks while I was searching for training materials.
+I was excited to learn that Micorosft not only offers the free training for their 900 series certifications, but they also discount the 900 certifications for those that attend the training.